Planning your Trip

 Car rentals

 I use kayak.com to search and compare rates, usually booking directly with the car rental agency using whatever loyalty program makes sense to earn miles or points.
-In Europe, we often use autoeurope.com to book our car rental with a local agency for us, and autoeurope sends us a GPS unit with maps already downloaded for our destination by overnight mail, which we pack along and return-ship when we get home.
-Although it’s a very minor hassle, it saves money as the car rental companies tend to charge more for GPS.
+For Europe, we often use autoeurope.com to book our car rental with a local agency for us.
 We also carry our own child travel booster seats, which are always free to check with the airlines, and avoid paying the exorbitant fees the car rental agencies charge for child safety seats.

-When we arrive at the airport, we often split up and my husband books it to the car rental counter to avoid the long line that will inevitably form, while the kids and I wait for the luggage.
+When we arrive at the airport, we often split up and my husband books it to the car rental counter to avoid the long line that will inevitably form, while the kids and I wait for the luggage or stop for the bathroom or a snack.
 Also, if we are renting a car from the airport, I consider this aspect when booking a flight.
 For example, flying into Pisa is so much easier than Rome, and I know that we will get our car and find our way out of the city much, much faster and with less stress than at Fiumicino.

 Cell phones